junxit/us-congress-bills-109/metadata.md

 - 2006-06-26 — Introduced in House
 - 2006-06-26 — Introduced in House
 - 2006-06-26 — Referred to the House Committee on International Relations.
+- 2006-06-27 — Committee Agreed to Seek Consideration Under Suspension of the Rules, (Amended) by Unanimous Consent.
+- 2006-06-27 — Committee Consideration and Mark-up Session Held.
+- 2006-07-18 — Considered under suspension of the rules. (consideration: CR H5341-5345)
+- 2006-07-18 — DEBATE - The House continued with debate on H. Con.
+Res.
+435.
+- 2006-07-18 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+435.
+- 2006-07-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-07-18 — Ms. Ros-Lehtinen moved to suspend the rules and agree to the resolution, as amended.
+- 2006-07-18 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H5341-5342)
+- 2006-07-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H5341-5342)
+- 2006-07-18 — The title of the measure was amended.
+Agreed to without objection.